gppbioinfo/Web_scraping_for_miRNA_variants/README.md

 # Web_scraping_for_miRNA_variants
-Pulling miRNA variants data from TIE database
+Pulling miRNA variants specifically uridylated sequences data from TIE database based on different cancerous types from TCGA Each python scripts take input from previous codes.